Price Your Roof

 What Is Thermal Bridging?

-Thermal bridging is the end result of insufficient insulation in the walls and the attic.
 As the heat is conducted (or “bridged”) through the framing, the colder surface forms a barely noticeable layer of condensation, which attracts soot, dust, and other fine particles.
-Indoor thermal tracking is more common during the heating season, as indoor heating is lost through the inadequately insulated frames.
-Sometimes the reverse happens during the cooling season, as parts of the siding become cooler due to indoor cooling.
+Indoor thermal tracking is more common during the heating season, as indoor heating is lost through inadequately insulated frames.

 3 Ways To Prevent Thermal Tracking